Review: The Globe’s Swan Restaurant, London England

 Review Swan Restaurant at the Globe Theatre

 Just before attending a performance of Troilus and Cressida at Shakespeare’s Globe Theatre, we were scheduled to review the Swan Restaurant located at the theatre.
 We were welcomed by Kevin the manager who sat us at an incredible table.
-It was situated in the corner of the room with gorgeous city backdrop behind us.
-The inside of the restaurant was so charming and the view of the River Thames was stunning.
+It was situated in the corner of the room with a gorgeous city backdrop behind us.
+The inside of the restaurant was so charming, and the view of the River Thames was stunning.
 As the night blanketed the city, the lights slowly twinkled on outside and the dining room became more and more cozy.

 Appetizers